Romans 6:14 For sin will have no dominion over you, for you are not under law but under grace.

 God’s Law defines what sin is; Paul said so in the verses above!

 How does Paul feel about the Law of God given through Moses?

 Romans 2:18b and know His will and approve what is excellent, because you are instructed from the law;

 Romans 2:20b an instructor of the foolish, a teacher of children, having in the law the embodiment of knowledge and truth—

-Romans 3:31 Do we then overthrow the law by this faith?
+Romans 3:31 Do we then make void the law by this faith?
 By no means!
 On the contrary, we uphold the law.

 Romans 7:12 So the law is holy, and the commandment is holy and righteous and good.